couchbaselabs/dcp-documentation/documentation/concepts.md

 # Concepts

-DCP is build on four major architectural concepts that allow the protocol to be used to build a rich set of applications.
+DCP is built on four major architectural concepts that allow the protocol to be used to build a rich set of applications.
 Below are the major concepts.

 ### Order